d12frosted/elpa-mirror/gnu/llm-readme.txt

 ══════════════════════

   Users of an application that uses this package should not need to install it themselves.
-The llm module should be installed as a dependency when you install the package that uses it.
+The llm package should be installed as a dependency when you install the package that uses it.
 However, you do need to require the llm module and set up the provider you will be using.
 Typically, applications will have a variable you can set.
 For